Prince Amedeo, Duke of Aosta: Aftermath

 Amedeo was well known and highly regarded for being a gentleman.
 In one instance, before he fled his headquarters at Addis Ababa, he wrote a note to the British to thank them in advance for protecting the women and children in the cities.

-Count Galeazzo Ciano, Italian Foreign Minister under his father-in-law, Italian dictator Benito Mussolini, paid Amedeo a high compliment in his famous diaries.
+Count Galeazzo Ciano, Italian Foreign Minister under his father-in-law, Italian dictator Benito Mussolini, paid Amedeo a high compliment in his diaries.
 Upon being given the news of the Duke's death, Ciano wrote, "So dies the image of a Prince and an Italian.
 Simple in his ways, broad in outlook, and humane in spirit."

 Emperor Haile Selassie of Ethiopia was also impressed by the respect and care that the Duke of Aosta showed to the exiled Emperor's personal property left behind in Addis Ababa.
 In a gesture of thanks, the Emperor during his state visit to Italy in 1953 invited the widowed Duchess of Aosta to tea during his stay in Milan, but was then informed by the Italian government that receiving the Duchess would cause offence to the Italian Republic, and so the Emperor cancelled the visit.
 Instead he invited the 5th Duke of Aosta to Ethiopia in the mid-1960s, and accorded him all the protocol due to visiting royalty.

 Family

-Amedeo was married 5 November 1927, in Naples, to his first cousin Princess Anne of Orléans (1906–1986), daughter of Prince Jean, Duke of Guise, and his wife, Princess Isabelle of Orléans.
+Amedeo was married on 5 November 1927, in Naples, to his first cousin Princess Anne of Orléans (1906–1986), daughter of Prince Jean, Duke of Guise, and Princess Isabelle of Orléans.